dashingsoft/pyarmor/docs/man.rst

--q, --silent                 Suppress all normal output -d, --debug                  Print exception traceback and debugging message --home PATH                  Select home path, generally for multiple registerred pyarmor
+-q, --silent                 Suppress all normal output -d, --debug                  Print exception traceback and debugging message --home PATH                  Select home path, generally for multiple registerred pyarmor --boot PLATID                Set boot platform, only for special usage

 These options can be used after `pyarmor`, before sub-command.
 For example, print debug information to locate the error::